Dog Behavior Guide

 For centuries, dogs have been bred to perform specific tasks.
 Research your dog’s breed at AKC or find a reputable breed-specific website.

 Familiarize yourself with your dog’s breed to understand the instincts that drive their behavior.
 Mixed dogs will likely take on the traits of the dominant breed, the one they look most like.
 Ask your vet for an opinion if the dog’s dominant breed is a mystery.
+There are also canine DNA tests now, but they can be expensive, and opinions vary on how accurate they are.

-A Dog is a Dog
+A Dog Is a Dog

 There are also compulsive behaviors that cannot be cured, such as “phantom pregnancy”.
 For example, even though one of my Rottweilers is spayed, twice a year her brain tells her body that she’s had a litter of puppies, and she desperately needs to mother anything that will take the place of her “puppies”.